Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/TFCEvents/worldgenData.md

 Creates a 'tfc:pipe_vein' configured feature and the matching placed feature
 ```

-- `void clusterVein(String name, List<BlockToWeightedBlockStateMapEntry> replacementMap, int rarity, float density, int minY, int maxY, int size, Consumer<Cluster> optionals, Consumer<PlacedFeatureProperties> placement)`
+- `void boulder(String name, List<BlockToBlockStatesMapEntry> states, Consumer<PlacedFeatureProperties> placement)`

   Parameters:
   - name: String- The name of the feature, the namespace will default to 'kubejs_tfc' if none is provided
-  - replacementMap: List<BlockToWeightedBlockStateMapEntry>- A list of {Block[] -> WeightedBlockState[]} objects in string form that define the vein's replacement map
+  - states: List<BlockToBlockStatesMapEntry>- A list of {Block -> BlockState[]} objects in string form that define the boulder's state property
-  - rarity: int- Sets the 'rarity' value of the vein
-  - density: float- Sets the 'density' value of the vein
-  - minY: int- Sets the 'min_y' value of the vein
-  - maxY: int- Sets the 'max_y' value of the vein
-  - size: int- Sets the 'size' value of the vein
-  - optionals: Consumer<Cluster>- Sets the optional values of the vein through a consumer
   - placement: Consumer<PlacedFeatureProperties>- The placement properties

 ```
-Creates a 'tfc:cluster_vein' configured feature and the matching placed feature
+Creates a boulder configured feature and the matching placed feature
 ```

 - `void babyBoulder(String name, List<BlockToBlockStatesMapEntry> states, Consumer<PlacedFeatureProperties> placement)`